gemesa/phantom-pass/docs/src/14-sub-indirect-call.md

 # Indirect call (via subtract)

 An LLVM pass that replaces direct function calls with indirect ones.
 Function addresses are encoded by subtracting a random offset and stored in the binary.
-At runtime the original addresses are decoded by adding the offset back (encoded address = address - offset --> address = encoded address + offset).
+At runtime the original addresses are decoded by adding the offset back (encoded address = address - offset, this means address = encoded address + offset).
 The pass can be applied to all functions (`-passes="sub-indirect-call"`) or only to specified ones (`-passes="sub-indirect-call<main>"`).

 Known limitations:
 - increased code size